Custody Battles: How Bad Could It Get?

 The war has been fought, so how is there any hope moving forward that Jake and Abby can create a more peaceful coexistence for the sake of their son?
 Stay tuned for our follow up blog on how this family can heal their child dcustody battle scars…

 Are you embroiled in a child custody battle?
 We can help lower the conflict and find positive solutions that put your child first.
 Protect your most important relationships.
-Contact us to schedule your free consultation with a trusted family law attorney.
+Contact us to schedule your initial consultation with a trusted family law attorney.